alan-kudelko/DrinkCreator6000/README.md

 # DrinkCreator6000 – RTOS System on Custom AVR Board

-Welcome to `DrinkCreator6000`, an embedded real-time operating system project designed to run on a custom-made PCB using AVR microcontrollers, FreeRTOS, and static memory allocation.
-The system is used in a smart drink machine with modular tasks handling temperature control, system monitoring, user interaction, and error recovery.
+Welcome to DrinkCreator6000, a real-time operating system (RTOS) project designed for a custom-built drink dispensing machine powered by AVR microcontroller and FreeRTOS.
+The system is built entirely using static memory allocation for robustness and predictability.

+This embedded system coordinates modular tasks like temperature regulation, error handling, user interaction, and diagnostics — all running concurrently on a statically managed RTOS.

 > 🔧 Status: In development
-> 🧪 Goal: Create functional drink machine, Explore FreeRTOS and AVR integration using a structured, real-time multi-tasking approach
+> 🧪 Goal: Create a fully functional, physical drink machine and explore structured multi-tasking using FreeRTOS on bare-metal AVR.

 ---